OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

         torque_ratio = Float(0., iotype='out',
                              desc='Ratio of output torque to engine torque')

-The *Int* and *Floa*t variable types were introduced in previous tutorials, but some new parameters are used here, including the *Enum* type.
+The *Int* and *Float* variable types were introduced in previous tutorials, but some new parameters are used here, including the *Enum* type.

 .. index:: PEP 8